cornell-dti/trends-in-web-dev-website/versioned_docs/version-2022sp/lecture10.md

 notes on Express](/docs/2021fa/lecture2#express) from past semesters!
 Take it up a notch with [Nest.js](https://nestjs.com/) for a more complete backend framework.
-You may have built backends in Python or Java, but using TypeScript for both allows you to do nifty things like share types!
+You may have built backends in Python or Java, but using TypeScript for both frontend and backend allows you to do nifty things like share types!

 On the full-stack side, check out technologies like [GraphQL](https://graphql.org/) and